-The Credit-Control AVP (AVP Code 426) is of type Enumerated and MUST be included in AA requests when the service element has creditcontrol capabilities.
+The Credit-Control AVP (AVP Code 426) is of type Enumerated and MUST be included in AA-Request messages when the Service Element has credit-control capabilities.
+The following values are defined for the Credit-Control AVP:

-CREDIT_AUTHORIZATION
+CREDIT_AUTHORIZATION 0

-If the home Diameter AAA server determines that the user has prepaid subscription, this value indicates that the credit-control server MUST be contacted to perform the first interrogation.
-The value of the Credit-Control AVP MUST always be set to 0 in an AA request sent to perform the first interrogation and to initiate a new credit-control session.
+If the home Diameter AAA server determines that the user has a prepaid subscription, this value indicates that the credit-control server MUST be contacted to perform the first interrogation.
+The value of the Credit-Control AVP MUST always be set to 0 in an AA-Request sent to perform the first interrogation and to initiate a new credit-control session.